 In summary, Paris is a wonderful and vibrant city of culture and with travel restrictions looming following Brexit, if you haven’t yet visited the city of love, I really recommend you try to find time to do so soon.
-There is something for everyone, the down side it is a little expensive to eat out, however you can always buy bread and snacks in advance for your day trips at the local supermarket like we did.
-It’s such a short flight too and an easy drive from Charles de Gaulle airport (and just as easy to cross the Channel on the ferry or Euro-Tunnel.
+There is something for everyone, the down side it is a little expensive to eat out.
+It’s such a short flight too and an easy drive from Charles de Gaulle airport (and just as easy to cross the Channel on the ferry or Euro-Tunnel).

 As the best time to visit is definitely Spring ….
 What are you waiting for?
 Bon Voyage!